Ghiara/LEGION/scripts/TRAIN_EVAL.md

 # Train and Evaluation
-This file provide the CLI we used to produce the data that present in the paper
+This file provides the CLIs we used to produce the data that present in the paper

+>[!TIP]
-- To run the Meta-World with KUKA manipulation, add following command (Only valid for MT10_KUKA)
+> To run the Meta-World with KUKA manipulation, add following command (Only valid for MT10_KUKA)
 ```
 env.use_kuka_env=True
 ```